 The purpose of Adventist education has always been to train young people for service.
 Service in the mission field, both at home and abroad.

-And as these schools grew in numbers and patronage, they established institutions in all levels of learning.
+And as these schools grew in numbers and patronage, they established institutions at all levels of learning.

-If you do a quick search now, you’ll discover many Adventist institutions ranging from kindergarten, grade school, colleges, universities and all the way to graduate schools.
+If you do a quick search now, you’ll discover many Adventist institutions ranging from kindergarten, grade school, colleges, universities, and several graduate programs.

 The philosophy of Adventist education